andrew/ultimate-awesome/README.md

 - [awesome-ontology](https://github.com/ozekik/awesome-ontology) - A curated list of ontology things.
 - [awesome-platform-engineering-tools](https://github.com/seifrajhi/awesome-platform-engineering-tools) - A curated list of Platform Engineering Tools.
 - [awesome-jscodeshift](https://github.com/sejoker/awesome-jscodeshift) - A curated list of jscodeshift packages and resources.
+- [awesome-ton](https://github.com/ton-community/awesome-ton) - A curated list of remarkable libraries, tools, services, protocols, and smart contracts related to TON.
+- [phoenix-liveview-counter-tutorial](https://github.com/dwyl/phoenix-liveview-counter-tutorial) - 🤯  beginners tutorial building a real time counter in Phoenix 1.7.14 + LiveView 1.0 ⚡️ Learn the fundamentals from first principals so you can make something amazing! 🚀.
 - [awesome-demos](https://github.com/gradio-app/awesome-demos) - Links and status of cool gradio demos.
 - [awesome-java8](https://github.com/tedyoung/awesome-java8) - Curated list of useful, if not amazing, resources that take advantage of Java 8 and "Modern Java" thinking.
 - [awesome-one-person-games](https://github.com/Yonaba/awesome-one-person-games) - :video_game: A curated list of successul games, made (quite) entirely by a lone gamedev.
 - [awesome-linq](https://github.com/aloisdg/awesome-linq) - A curated collection of awesome LINQ libraries, tools, and more.
 - [awesome-nuclear](https://github.com/paulromano/awesome-nuclear) - A curated list of open source projects used in nuclear science and engineering.
-- [phoenix-liveview-counter-tutorial](https://github.com/dwyl/phoenix-liveview-counter-tutorial) - 🤯  beginners tutorial building a real time counter in Phoenix 1.7.14 + LiveView 1.0 ⚡️ Learn the fundamentals from first principals so you can make something amazing! 🚀.
 - [awesome-backbone](https://github.com/sadcitizen/awesome-backbone) - A list of resources for backbone.js.
 - [awesome-go-perf](https://github.com/go-perf/awesome-go-perf) - A curated list of Awesome Go performance libraries and tools.
 - [awesome-new](https://github.com/yjose/awesome-new) - A list of `.new` domains to perform online actions in one quick action.